News, Events and Media

 Brisbane Common Ground

-Common Ground Queensland Congratulate Queensland Government for Recognising Supportive Housing in the new Homes for Queenslanders Housing Plan
+[MEDIA RELEASE] Queensland Government Recognises Supportive Housing in new Homes for Queenslanders Plan

 Common Ground Queensland would like to congratulate the Queensland Government, Premier Steven Miles and Minister for Housing Meaghan Scanlon on their Homes for Queenslanders housing plan.